About local collective agreements

 Local collective agreements are agreements between the employer and the trade unions that apply specifically to our workplace.
 They are based on national collective agreements but are adapted to our specific conditions and needs.
 These agreements may concern, for example, working hours, compensation, leave, or other terms of employment.

-Starting in 2025, a review of our local collective agreements is being carried out — a process that will continue for several years.
+A review of our local collective agreements is currently underway — a process that will continue for several years.

 During 2025, the following agreements are being reviewed: